bjorion/simple-security/doc/security.md

 ## 1. Login

-You have the choice between 4 types of authentication
+You have the choice between 3 types of authentication: `basic, form, oauth2`

 ### 1.1.
 Basic